Audio Glossary

 Shotgun Microphone

-Shotgun Microphone: A highly directional microphone, focusing almost the entirety of its Polar Pattern directly in front of the microphone. [ Audio Glossary ] Images: http://en.wikipedia.org/wiki/File:Shotgun_microphone.jpg http://en.wikipedia.org/wiki/File:Polar_pattern_directional.png Tweet
+Shotgun Microphone: A highly directional microphone, focusing almost the entirety of its Polar Pattern directly in front of the microphone. [ Audio Glossary ] Images: https://en.wikipedia.org/wiki/File:Shotgun_microphone.jpg https://en.wikipedia.org/wiki/File:Polar_pattern_directional.png Tweet

 Signal-to-Noise Ratio (SNR)